Estate Planning Dictionary: A Brief Overview

 Will - A document that directs how property shall be distributed upon a deceased persons death.

 While reading a dictionary of commonly used phrases is always a helpful activity, it won't help you plan your estate and get the personalized attention you deserve.
 Every situation is different, so why not speak with a lawyer who can best guide you through the estate planning process?
-Start today with a free local attorney match at no obligation.
+Get peace of mind today and contact a local estate planning attorney.